mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

     - Problem statement
     - Link  -->

 This chapter reviews the literature to summarise research  addressing the aims of this study.
 It explores several broad themes to establish a comprehensive understanding of the field.
 Firstly, I examine the findings of research and reviews in the areas of computer game design and programming.
-Following this, I outline key barriers to participation to game making identifying factors of technical, cultural, and practical dimensions.
-The review then delves into key pedagogies of game making and digital making.
+Then I outline key concerns of the work of constructionist researchers in the broader field of supporting programming education and more specifically within CGD&P as a way of highlighting promising areas for future research.

+The review then addresses pedagogical approaches that are pertinent to the research concerns of this thesis beginning with wider field of computer programming adn focusing in on those specifically addressing game making.
 A significant focus is placed on the use of game design patterns (GDPs), where I highlight their use in computing education.
 This includes analysis of a strand of research investigating the use of collections of GDPs by novice game designers.
-Additionally this chapter examines the learning characteristics of informal settings for game making such as, code clubs, competitions and game jams.
+Due to the sociocultural focus of this study, attention is also paid to the research on the potential and characteristics of non-formal learning programmes where game making may take place.
+Specifically, I summarise relevant research on code clubs, competitions and game jams.

 Subsequently, I explore how this review has informed the proposed problem statement of this thesis, emphasising the need for developing novel and robust pedagogies in this area which support learner agency.
 This sets the stage for subsequent exploration of agency in Chapter 3, which outlines the the theoretical framework of the study.
 By addressing these themes, the literature review not only situates the current study within the broader academic discourse but also underscores the importance of innovative pedagogical approaches in fostering inclusive game making communities.

-This chapter reviews the literature to summarise research  addressing the aims of this study.
-It explores several broad themes to establish a comprehensive understanding of the field.
-Firstly, I examine the findings of research and reviews in the areas of computer game design and programming.
-Following this, I outline key barriers to participation to game making identifying factors of technical, cultural, and practical dimensions.
-The review then delves into key pedagogies of game making and digital making.
-A significant focus is placed on the use of game design patterns (GDPs), where I highlight their use in computing education.
-This includes analysis of a strand of research investigating the use of collections of GDPs by novice game designers.
-Additionally this chapter examines the learning characteristics of informal settings for game making such as, code clubs, competitions and game jams.
-Subsequently, I explore how this review has informed the proposed problem statement of this thesis, emphasising the need for developing novel and robust pedagogies in this area which support learner agency.
-This sets the stage for subsequent exploration of agency in Chapter 3, which outlines the the theoretical framework of the study.
-By addressing these themes, the literature review not only situates the current study within the broader academic discourse but also underscores the importance of innovative pedagogical approaches in fostering inclusive game making communities.

-### Addressing terms used

-#### Pedagogy - a working definition of pedagogy.

 Given that this literature review aims to explore existing relevant pedagogies within the research field, a working definition of pedagogy is appropriate given the socio-cultural focus of this study.
 The following definition aligns with the socio-cultural approach of this study.
 "Pedagogy refers to that set of instructional techniques and strategies which enable learning to take place and provide opportunities for the acquisition of knowledge, skills, attitudes and dispositions within a particular social and material context." [@siraj-blatchford_researching_2002]